-James Furlong, motherless, discovered an extraordinary gift to an accident causing the death of his father and his grandmother.
-Shocked by the mysterious power he has discovered, James is isolated in a forest to avoid hurting his family and decides to live there.
-A few years later, a girl named Mae, took refuge in the same forest because of an incurable disease which would have reached.
-The two young people meet and fall in love with each other.
-Their union allows James to discover a force hitherto unsuspected powers.
+James Furlong, motherless, discovered an extraordinary gift by accident which caused the death of his father and his grandmother.
+Shocked by the mysterious power he has discovered, James isolates himself in a forest to avoid hurting his family and decides to live there.
+A few years later, a girl named Mae takes refuge in the same forest because of an incurable disease.
+The two young people meet and fall in love.
+Their union allows James to discover unsuspected powers.
 Written by

 See more »

 Saw this tonight at Tribeca.
 The "love conquers all" message is certainly worthy, but this just isn't a very well told story.
 The scripts contains few surprises (no point even bothering to spoil the plot here - you'll soon guess where the story is heading), and the directing is flat.
 The film's point of view is a big problem.
 The director doesn't seem to be sure if it's Mae-West's or James's story, so in the end it's hard to care for either.
 The overblown score tries too hard to fill in the emotions that the script doesn't provide.
 Some nice effects work in places though.
 I can't imagine this will be a huge hit, but if you see it coming to your local cinema best look for other options.

 16 of 39 people found this review helpful.